About NGK

 Governance (G)

-From the compliance perspective, the Company has established the NGK Group Code of Conduct as guidelines for all members of the NGK Group to conduct sound business activities based on a sense of ethics.
-In April 2021, the “NGK Group Basic Guidelines for Compliance Activities” were formulated with the aim of establishing a mechanism for evaluating and verifying its compliance activities in light of international norms and for continuous improvement based on shared understanding and values.
+From the compliance perspective, the Company are ensuring thorough familiarity with the “NGK Group Corporate Business Principles,” and the “NGK Group Code of Conduct,” as guidelines for all members of the NGK Group to conduct sound business activities based on a sense of ethics.
+Moreover, the “Basic Guidelines for NGK Group Compliance Activities” are in place with the aim of establishing a mechanism for evaluating and verifying its compliance activities, taken in various domains, in light of international norms and for continuous improvement based on shared understanding and values.

-Initiatives for improving earning capacity of existing businesses and creating new businesses
+Improving earning capacity of existing businesses and creating new businesses

 Priority issues by segment are as follows.